corda/corda-docs-portal/content/en/docs/corda-enterprise/3.1/corda-bridge-component.md

 ### DMZ ready with outbound SOCKS

 Some organisations require dynamic outgoing connections to operate via a SOCKS proxy.
 The code supports this option by adding extra information to the `outboundConfig` section of the bridge process.
-An simplified example deployment is shown here to highlight the option:
+A simplified example deployment is shown here to highlight the option:

 ![bridge with socks](/en/images/bridge_with_socks.png "bridge with socks")